 On June 23, 2016, the U.K. held a referendum in which British citizens approved an exit from the European Union (EU), commonly referred to as "Brexit."
-As a result of the referendum, the global markets and currencies have been adversely impacted, including a decline in the value of the British pound as compared to the U.S. dollar.
-Volatility in exchange rates is expected to continue in the short term as the U.K. negotiates its exit from the EU.
+As a result of the referendum, there has been a decline in the value of the British pound as compared to the U.S. dollar and volatility in exchange rates may continue as the U.K. negotiates its exit from the EU.
 The British pound is the functional currency for approximately 2% of our sales.
 In addition, for any contracts that are not denominated in the same currency as the functional currency (for example, contracts denominated in British pounds where the functional currency is the U.S. dollar), we enter into foreign currency forward contracts to hedge our risk related to foreign currency exchange rate fluctuations.
 As a result, we currently do not expect the U.K.'s exit from the EU to have a material impact on our financial position, results of operations or liquidity.